LucaCappelletti94/encodeproject/README.rst

 Python package wrapping some of the encode project APIs.

+There is a `short Notebook with a tutorial available here <https://github.com/LucaCappelletti94/bioinformatics_practice/blob/master/Notebooks/Retrieving%20data%20from%20ENCODE%20-%20Practical%20example.ipynb>`_.

 How do I install this package?
 ----------------------------------------------
 As usual, just download it using pip: